renjako/SpokPot/README.md

-This Project is used for my undegraduate final project, it may far from perfect
+This Project is used for my undegraduate final project, it may far from perfect, and its pretty much inspired from glastopf